Achievable logoAchievable logo

 • Gene therapy uses viruses to insert functional genes into human cells.

-• Pharmaceuticals: Recombinant proteins or enzymes to treat deficiencies.
+• Pharmaceuticals: Recombinant proteins or enzymes can treat deficiencies.

-• Forensics: DNA fingerprinting for paternity tests or criminal identification.
+• Forensics: DNA fingerprinting can be used for paternity testing or criminal identification.

-• Environmental: Genetically engineered bacteria to degrade oil spills or plastics.
+• Environmental: Genetically engineered bacteria can be used to degrade oil spills or plastics.

-• Agriculture: GMO crops with improved yields or pest resistance.
+• Agriculture: GMO crops can be engineered for improved yields or pest resistance.

 Safety and ethics

-• Gene therapy can inadvertently introduce mutations causing cancer.
+• Gene therapy can inadvertently introduce mutations that cause cancer.

-• Genetically modified foods have potential to limit the diversity of edible plant species and create susceptibility in the food supply, and their possible negative long term effects on human health have not been absolutely ruled out.
+• Genetically modified foods may reduce the diversity of edible plant species and increase susceptibility in the food supply, and their possible negative long term effects on human health have not been absolutely ruled out.

 • Full genome sequencing raises privacy and discrimination concerns regarding genetic data.